 - Round Rock

-Our list of clinical partners across the state of Texas continues to grow, most recently adding Houston Methodist Hospital and the Kelsey Seybold Clinic as clinical training sites.
-We are now affiliated with the 1st, 3rd, and 10th ranked hospitals in the state of Texas.
+Our list of clinical partners across the State of Texas continues to grow, most recently adding Houston Methodist Hospital and the Kelsey Seybold Clinic as clinical training sites.
+We are now affiliated with the first, third and and 10th ranked hospitals in the State of Texas.